cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/_index.md

 ## Diagnostics Using cl-support

-<span id="src-8362592_indexterm-35738C2625DE8DE998032AB5A2B18BBB">You
-can use </span>`cl-support` to generate a single export file that contains various details and the configuration from a switch.
+You can use `cl-support` to generate a single export file that contains various details and the configuration from a switch.
 This is useful for remote debugging and troubleshooting.
-For more information about `cl-support`, read [Understanding the cl-support Output File](Understanding_the_cl-support_Output_File.html).
+For more information about `cl-support`, read [Understanding the cl-support Output File](/old/Understanding_the_cl-support_Output_File.html).

 You should run `cl-support` before you submit a support request to Cumulus Networks as this file helps in the investigation of issues.